kounch/zx123_tool/README.md

 ### Features

-Analyzes and extracts data from SPI flash image files for ZX-Uno, ZXDOS and similar devices.
+Analyzes, extracts and injects data in SPI flash image files for ZX-Uno, ZXDOS and similar devices.
 These are the main features:

-- List the contents of a ZX-Uno, etc. SPI flash image, showing, if possible, the version of BIOS, esxdos, main Spectrum core and optional cores
+- List the contents of a ZX-Uno, etc. SPI flash image, showing, if possible, the version of BIOS, esxdos, main Spectrum core and optional cores, Spectrum ROMs and several BIOS settings
-- Extract BIOS, esxdos ROM, Spectrum core and/or other cores to individual files
+- Extract BIOS, esxdos ROM, Spectrum core and/or other cores, Spectrum ROMs to individual files
-- Create a copy of the flash image and, optionally, change some BIOS default options, and/or truncate some (or all) of the optional cores
+- Create a copy of the flash image and, optionally, and/or truncate some (or all) of the optional cores
+- Change some BIOS default options (video mode, keyboard layout, default core or ROM number)
+- Add or replace FPGA cores and/or Spectrum ROM images
 - If supplied a different kind of file (like a core or BIOS installation file) it will also try to identify its contents

 Requires a `zx123_hash.json` file with block estructure (e.g.: ZXD) and, optionally, hashes to identify the blocks inside.

-The maximum output Flash image size is 16 MiB (16384 KiB, or 16777216 Bytes), so a larger image (like 32 MiB) will be truncated if needed.

 ### Use